June 8, 2023

 “We all want our horses to look, feel, and perform their best.
 We can help them by paying attention to how much and how often they drink, learning what triggers them to stop drinking, and knowing how to combat dehydration.
 One tool to is to offer a horse electrolyte paste.
 Here are eight situations horses may need an electrolyte supplement:"

 These tips for feeding electrolytes to horses from Iowa State University are also helpful:

 Now that you know the importance of occasionally offering electrolytes in addition to salt, how do you choose the best supplement for your horse?
-Here are three things to look for when selecting an electrolyte:
+Here are three things to look for when selecting horse electrolytes:

 Barrel racer Autumn Snyder uses Redmond Electrolyte paste to keep her horse hydrated and performing her best.
 Watch the two-minute video below to see her story!

 Redmond Electrolyte paste rehydrates and helps your horse stay in peak form.
 Click below to learn more or try our product today!

 © Redmond Equine 2023.
 All rights reserved.